g-erm/tp/docs/UserGuide.md

 ### 4.4 Finding a candidate: `find can`

-Too many candidates with different information? *CANdidates* provide you with a simple and quick way for you to find candidates who fulfil certain criteria(s) or even a specific candidate from the long list.
-All you have to do is tell *CANdidates* the field you are interested in, along with the keyword you are looking for!
+Too many candidates with different information? *CANdidates* provide you with a simple and quick way for you to find candidates from the long list.
+All you have to do is tell *CANdidates* the keyword(s) you are looking for!

 **Format:** `find can [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [exp/YEARS_OF_EXPERIENCE] [doa/DATE_OF_APPLICATION] [a/ADDRESS] [sal/EXPECTED_SALARY] [bl/IS_BLACKLISTED] [link/PROFILE_LINK] [t/JOB_TYPE]…`